yesodweb/yesodweb.com-content/blog/2012/11/stable-vetted-hackage.md

 Let me summarise some main points of my proposal:

-* Cabal isn't really the problem at this point (so Cabal hell is really a misnomer).
+* Cabal isn't really the problem at this point (so Cabal hell is really a misnomer; let's agree to start calling it *version hell*).
 The problem is that Hackage itself is unstable.

 * Hackage *should* be unstable, that's its purpose.